nuuuwan/news_lk3_data/README.md

 The North Korean government's imposition of the North Korean government has been shocked by the imposition of the 12-year-old work for 2 children for the crime of seeing South Korea's K-Pop songs.

 South Korean pop music has been shocked by the release of two boys under 16 years of age for enjoying cinema.
 In the video, 2 boys dressed in brown dressed in an open space are brought in their hands.

+1000 boys sit in that hall.
+They are all wearing mask.
+This is what the video may have been taken during the Corona period.

+They have been sentenced to the claim that they both destroyed life because they were attracted by foreign culture.
+The North Korean government has sentenced the two boys to work for 12 years.
+This event has shocked internationally.
+The families of the two boys are said to have been evicted from Pyongyang.

+North Korea has been in touch with South Korea for many years and has a tendency to punish their own people.
+In 2020, a special law was introduced.

 ...